Summary

 V. Policy Whiplash as a Cost Multiplier (Student Loans as a Parallel)

-While not California-specific, federal policy filters into California households’ cash flow.
-In Q3 2025, more than a quarter of federal student loan borrowers had their repayment progress paused via forbearance or deferment amid turbulence around the SAVE repayment plan and higher living costs—delaying milestones like home purchases and retirement savings.
-(CNBC, Sept 3, 2025)
+While not specific to California, federal policies impact the cash flow of California households.
+In Q3 2025, more than a quarter of federal student loan borrowers had their repayment progress paused via forbearance or deferment amid turbulence surrounding the SAVE repayment plan and higher living costs, delaying milestones such as home purchases and retirement savings.
+(CNBC,3 September 20255)

 Those household pressures show up in landlords’ receivables, retail demand, and local tax bases, which makes the costs of state delays and mandates that much more consequential.
 (CNBC)